Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Approach

 \subsubsection{Multirotor with cable-suspended payload}

-The previous control law can be extended to track a cable-suspended load~\cite{leeGeometricControlCooperating2013}.
+The previous control law can be extended to track a cable-suspended load~\citep{yu2020geometric}.
 The controller is a cascaded design, where the first level tracks the position and velocity of the payload, the second level tracks the desired cable direction and its derivative, and the third level tracks the UAVs rotation and angular velocity.
-The last part is identical to \eqref{eq:controller:b}, since the cable is assumed to be attached at the center of gravity and the mismatches between the nominal and the real model is compensated using $\vtau_a$.
+Eventually, $f_u$ computes the control force generated by the multirotor to track the desired cable and payload motion, while attenuating the external residuals $\mathbf{f}_a$

-While it is also possible to compensate for $\vf_a$ (on UAV, payload, or both), in our experiments this did not yield to any tracking improvements.
+where $\vu_0$ is the nominal control force to track the cable as defined in~\citet{yu2020geometric}.
+Finally the rotational dynamics are identical to \eqref{eq:controller:b}, since the cable is assumed to be attached at the center of gravity and the mismatches between the nominal and real model are compensated using $\boldsymbol{\tau}_a$.